kubernetes/enhancements/keps/sig-auth/3325-self-subject-attributes-review-api/README.md

 ## Proposal

-Add a new API endpoint to the `authentication` group - `SelfSubjectAttributesReview`.
+Add a new API endpoint to the `authentication.k8s.io` group - `SelfSubjectAttributesReview`.
 The user will hit the endpoint after authentication happens, so all attributes will be available to return.

 ## Design Details